Niminem/Neel/README.md

 Neel is designed to take all the hassle out of writing GUI applications.
 Current Features:

-* eliminate boilerplate code
+* Eliminate boilerplate code
-* automatic routes
+* Automatic routes
-* automatic type conversions (from JSON to each proc’s param types)
+* Automatic type conversions (from JSON to each proc’s param types)
-* simple interface for backend/frontend communication
+* Simple interface for backend/frontend communication
-* cross-platform (physically tested on Mac, Windows, and Linux) ... this is just the beginning!
+* Cross-platform (physically tested on Mac, Windows, and Linux) ... this is just the beginning!

 Neel is inspired by [Eel](https://github.com/samuelhwilliams/Eel), the Python library equivalent.